Ni9Logic/Minecraft-Modding/README.md

 - Is able to wait before auto clicking again if your inventory is shuffled
 - Is able to attack on mobs and mobs only

+## 4. Rotation Detector (In Progress)

+- Is able to detect if someone decided to change your yaw (pov) or degree of angle at your screen.

+## 5. Chat Games (In Progres)

 ## Installation & Usage

+### Note -

+The whole mode is currently in on going progress so kindly be patient.

 ### 1. Auto Clicker: